 For the most part, the Princess and I choose to cruise during the winter.
-Living in the Northeastern United States, there is nothing better than trading the cold and snow for the sun, surf, and warm Caribbean waters on a cruise ship.
-Plus, the wife has always been adamant about not cruising during hurricane season!
+Living in the Northeastern United States, there is nothing better than trading the cold and snow for the sunny Caribbean.
+Although, as we have begun to travel more often, we have undoubtedly begun cruising during hurricane season as well.

-But, we planned a family vacation on Royal Caribbean’s Adventure of the Seas this year, and the only time that worked for everyone was late August, right in the middle of hurricane season.
-With a relatively quiet season to date, we were not too concerned until a week prior to our cruise, when a storm was threatening to strike right where the cruise was headed.
+Our first attempt at sailing this time of year was a family vacation on Royal Caribbean’s Adventure of the Seas in 2015.
+There had been relatively few storms up to our late August departure.
+So, we were not too concerned until a week prior to our cruise, when a storm was threatening to strike right where the cruise was headed.

 A hurricane AND a tropical storm later, along with two itinerary changes, we survived.
 Our experiences led us to come up with this survival guide for cruising during hurricane season.

 When is Hurricane Season

 For the Atlantic and the Caribbean, hurricane season runs from Mid June through Mid November.
 Lately, early hurricanes have been rare, with the Eastern Caribbean being more prone to be hit by hurricanes August and early September.
 In contrast, the Western Caribbean is more likely to experience hurricanes later in the season, September through the end of October.